 Attempts at Cracking Down on People Who Host Streams

 In September of 2016, the European Court of Justice ruled that posting links to illegal content is against the law.
 The law could theoretically affect the makers of Kodi addons if they live in the EU.
-Many Kodi addons are just big collections of links to sites that contain copyrighted content.
+Many Kodi addons are just big collections of links to sites that contain unlicensed content.

 Here’s What Happens If You Get Caught Streaming or Downloading Pirated Content